Wholesome Summer Snacks to Pack

 Have you ever noticed that most of the foods marketed to us as “snack food” contain highly refined carbohydrates and sugars?
 They are also not very nutritionally dense.

-Whether you are going to a picnic in the park, going on a weekend camping trip, or you are travelling cross-country, you and your kids need snacks that are wholesome.
+Whether you are going to a picnic in the park, going on a weekend camping trip, or you are traveling cross-country, you and your kids need snacks that are wholesome.

 Giving your family snacks of real food will keep you all going longer and stronger.